AdobeDocs/analytics-2.0-apis/src/pages/guides/use-cases/media-edge/buffer-and-pause-timeline.md

 For more information regarding how to start the session, see the [Media Edge API getting started](https://experienceleague.adobe.com/docs/experience-platform/edge-network-server-api/media-edge-apis/getting-started.html?lang=en#:~:text=configId%3D%7Bdatastream%20ID%7D%20%5C-,Example,-request) guide.

 Each subsequent request is made in the same manner, but with changes to the endpoint path and parameters as well as the payload to match the action.

+## Playhead behavior during a buffer and a pause

+The playhead position (the current position indicated in the horizontal timeline of the video) does not advance during buffering, pausing, or an ad break, even though real time has elapsed.
+Both playhead position and the passing of real time are measured in seconds.

+The following timeline and playhead diagrams show the differences in time during a buffer and a pause:

 ### Timeline of actions